implict/ofSiteKR/_documentation/math/ofMath_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

+Seeds the random number generator with a value for consistent randomness.

 _description: _

-Seeds the random number generator to a value passed in (val), so that random numbers will always be the same using the same seed.